-The €10m QRydDemo project in Germany wants to build a quantum computer with hundreds of qubits that operates at room temperature with photonics
+A €10m project in Germany is aiming to build a quantum computer with several hundred qubits using photonics.

 €9m is provided by the German Federal Ministry of Education and Research (BMBF) along with the University of Ulm.